AquaticEcoDynamics/modelling-manual/docs/02-module1.md

 3) Calculate the **annual amount of flow** in total and in each band

 You may do the annual averaging manually or the pivot table method.
-For the pivot table method : Insert a new column B, Label it Year.
+For the pivot table method: Insert a new column B, Label it Year.
 Type the year number into the first cell, make sure it is formatted as a number.

 Click two times on the little square in the corner of the box.
 This will fill down the page.